MeysamBavi/group-expense-manager/README.md

 Use `gem [command] --help` for more information about a command, like its flags.

+## What do you mean by 'organized spreadsheet'?
+*GEM* creates a spreadsheet consisting of six sheets.
+Each sheet holds a specific type of information and is structured differently.

+### Members
+**Members** sheet contains the initial information you passed to program.
+Its main use is looking up someone's card number.

+### Expenses
+**Expenses** sheet contains the list of all expenses.
+You add a new row every time somebody pays for something.
+Each expense has a payer; The person who paid for the expense and lent money to the group.
+Each member has a *share weight* associated with that expense, showing how much of it is their share.
+*share weight* should be a non-negative integer or a boolean value (true is equivalent to 1, false to 0).
+A zero *share weight* means that member is not included in the expense.
+*Share Amount* is calculated via an Excel formula based on total amount, sum of *share weight*s and the member's *share weight*.

+### Transactions
+**Transactions** sheet contains the list of all transactions.
+To state that you have paid some of your debts to the group, add a new row.
+Each transaction has a *receiver* and a *payer*.
+The amount of transaction will be reduced from *payer*'s overall debt and the debt state between *payer* and *receiver* will be updated.

+### Debt Matrix
+**Debt Matrix** sheet contains the debt state between each two members.
+This matrix is calculated based on *expenses* *transactions* and *base state* **only** when you run the *update* command.
+For each cell, the person in the row should pay the person in the column.
+Only the positive values are shown in the matrix.

+### Settlements
+**Settlements** sheet the minimum transactions needed for settling up.
+This list is calculated based on *debt matrix* and **only** when you run the *update* command.

+### Base State
+**Base State** sheet contains the debt state between each two members, **before** creating the spreadsheet and using *GEM*.
+You can easily migrate to *GEM* by filling this matrix if you have been using a different system.
+The format of this matrix is similar to *debt matrix*.

 ## What can I edit in the spreadsheet?

 + Generally the structure of tables, including all headers are fixed and not editable.